blkluv/photo_booth_sogni/browser-extension-production/CHROME_STORE_LISTING.md

 - Open source and transparent

 **🌟 About Sogni:**
 Sogni is a leading AI art platform that makes advanced AI image generation accessible to everyone.
+This browser extension is a Sogni Superapp that is powered by the Sogni decentralized Supernet, a network of AI art inference GPU worker nodes.
 The Sogni Photobooth has been used at major conferences and events worldwide, creating thousands of AI-transformed photos.

 Transform your browsing experience and bring AI art to any webpage with Sogni Style Explorer!